Robust entanglement of an asymmetric quantum dot molecular system in a Josephson junction: Introduction

 Theoretical \cite{Daroca} and experimental \cite{Brackera} studies showed that asymmetric structure of quantum molecules has enhanced the control of tunneling features.
-It was shown that in an asymmetric quantum dot molecular system, the fidelity of entangled photon pairs which are depending on temperature, electric field and tunnel coupling can be achieved near-unit theoretically \cite{Jennings}.
+It was theoretically shown that in an asymmetric quantum dot molecular system, the fidelity of entangled photon pairs can be achieved near-unit magnitude\cite{Jennings}.
 In addition, the asymmetric quantum dot-lead couplings have been extensively implemented in electrical \cite{Malz} and thermal \cite{Tang} rectification devices to improve the electric and heat transport technologies.

 Moreover, superconducting devices have found impressive interest in quantum information setups \cite{Song,Dickel,Wang} because of their long intrinsic coherency with no dissipation characteristics.
-Recent years, employing the superconducting qubits and superconducting resonators have improved the exploring of entanglement \cite{Nori}, teleportation \cite{Roos,Riebe,Barrett} and quantum computing \cite{Majer,Houck,Schuster} studies.
-Superconducting qubits namely phase \cite{Martinis}, flux \cite{Friedman,van derWal} and charge \cite{Bouchiat,Nakamura} qubits can be connected with microwave \cite{Johansson}, electrical \cite{Fedorov,Stern}, mechanical \cite{Connell} and superconducting \cite{Reuther} resonators.
+Recent years, employing the superconducting qubits and superconducting resonators have improved the exploring of entanglement \cite{Nori,Egger}, teleportation \cite{Roos,Riebe,Barrett} and quantum computing \cite{Majer,Houck,Schuster} studies.
+Superconducting qubits namely phase \cite{Martinis}, flux \cite{Friedman,van derWal} and charge \cite{Yang,Nakamura} qubits can be connected with microwave \cite{Johansson}, electrical \cite{Stern,Ma}, mechanical \cite{Connell} and superconducting \cite{Reuther} resonators.
 According to the frequency range of superconducting devices, these nanostructures would be driven by microwave \cite{Gambetta,Blais-2007} or optical \cite{Santos,Wol} fields.
 Also, QDs in normal biased-voltage junctions have extensively been used experimentally \cite{Reed,Park,Dadosh} and theoretically \cite{Stafford,Nitzan,Smit}.
-Recently, the presence of QDs in the Josephson junctions (JJs) which act as the single transistors to filter the transfer of electrons have attracted a great deal of attention \cite{Bruhat,Gramich,Wrzesniewski}.
-Particularly, quantum transport through the QDs system formed by a single QD \cite{Konig, Kosov} and a DQD \cite{Grifoni,Afsaneh} in interaction with superconducting leads have been studied.
+Recently, quantum transport through the QDs system in contact with Josephson junctions (JJs) which act as the single transistors to filter the transfer of electrons have attracted a great deal of attention\cite{Yeyati, Konig, Kosov,Grifoni,Afsaneh}.